DevG16/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that displays the result of BREATH to the power LOVE
+Write a script that displays the result of BREAT

+H to the power LOVE